Muskaanbafna/Data-Analysis-of-Cars-using-python/README.md

 Therefore to remove outliners IQR score technique is used  to detect and remove the outliers with the help of boxplot .
 After using this technique we will see that  box plot contains no outlier points.

+ANALYSIS 3

+This analysis gives us the relation between Mileage and price.

+Relation between power and price considering different body type.

+Heapmap is used to find the correlation between the features.

+Scatter plot grid of more numerical variable is done to  investigate the realtion in more detail